N-Wouda/N-Wouda.github.io/pages/resources.md

-Most of my personal projects are in Python because that language covers almost all of my needs, is extremely flexible, and I find its code structure visually pleasing.
-When better performance is needed, I often switch to C or C++, sometimes with Python bindings.
+Most of my personal projects are in Python because that language covers almost all of my needs, is extremely flexible, and I find its code structure visually pleasing (I am the first to concede all these points are extremely subjective).
+When performance is critical for a particular application, I often switch to C or C++, sometimes with Python bindings.

 Most of my projects use numbers in some way, so in Python I often work with [numpy](https://numpy.org/), [pandas](https://pandas.pydata.org/) and the like.